itcarroll/basic-R-lesson/docs/_slides/functions.md

 ---
 ---

-## Creating functions
+## Functions

+The purpose of R functions is to package up a batch of commands.
+There are several reasons to develop functions

+- reuse
+- readability
+- modularity
+- consistency

-Writing functions to use multiple times within a project can prevent you from duplicating code.
+Writing functions to use multiple times within a project prevents you from duplicating code, a real time-saver when you want to update what the function does.
 If you see blocks of similar lines of code through your project, those are usually candidates for being moved into functions.

 ===

 ## Anatomy of a function

-Writing functions is also a great way to understand the terminology and workings of R. Like all programming languages, R has keywords that are reserved for import activities, like creating functions.
+Writing functions is also a great way to understand the terminology and workings of R.
+Like all programming languages, R has keywords that are reserved for import activities, like creating functions.
 Keywords are usually very intuitive, the one we need is `function`.

+===

 ~~~r